Adnan-Alshareef/GACA_E-services/README.md

 Aviation business licensing and permits

 The portal aims to streamline administrative processes, enhance communication between GACA and industry partners, and improve overall efficiency in Saudi Arabia's aviation sector.
-Would you like me to expand on any particular aspect of this description?.

 ## Team members
 - Amine chouiha (Back-end)